imoutsatsos/uno-choice-plugin/README.md

-uno-choice-plugin
+Active Choices Plug-in
 =================

 A Jenkins **UI plugin for selecting one or multiple options for a job parameter**.
 It provides a number of capabilities in a single plugin some, but not all, of which can be found amongst several other plugins.
+This project was previously called Uno Choice Plug-in, while under the BioUno project.

 As of July 2014 the plugin supports: